Streaming Defense Week 2: Rams DST Primed To Stay Hot

 Fantasy Defense production relies on weekly matchups more than any other position.

-If you wisely drafted your fantasy defense/special teams at the end of your fantasy draft -- according to our Redraft Strategy Playbook -- then the best strategy involves streaming the position to take advantage of those matchups.
+If you wisely selected your fantasy defense/special teams at the end of your draft -- according to our Redraft Strategy Playbook -- then the best strategy involves streaming the position to take advantage of those matchups.

-Let’s dive into how DST works and ensure you stream to maximize your points for Week 1 and beyond.
+Let’s dive into how DST works and ensure you stream to maximize your points for Week 2 of the season.

 Most fantasy football leagues score team defenses on the following categories: